113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 ```
 ibmcloud sl vs capture 12345678 -n mycloud --all --note testing
 ```
+{: codeblock}

-This command captures virtual server instance with ID of 12345678 with all disks into an image named "mycloud" with note "testing".
+This command captures virtual server instance with ID of `12345678` with all disks into an image that is named `mycloud` with note `testing`.

 ## ibmcloud sl vs create
 {: #sl_vs_create}